trillsauceda/aviation_data/README.md

-# Be sure to upload any database files you may have here onto a folder on the repo for analysis
+# Be sure to upload any database files you may have onto a folder on the repo for analysis